FabriceSalvaire/CodeReview/README.rst

  Introduction
 ==============

-The aim of CodeReview is to provide tools for code review tasks on local Git repositories.
-As opposite to software like `Gerrit <https://www.gerritcodereview.com>`_ for example, CodeReview is not designed to perform code review at a team level, but to check the stage before a commit and show the difference between two versions.
-In particular, CodeReview fills the gap with IDEs that don't provide efficiently these features.
+The goal of CodeReview is to provide tools for code review tasks on local Git repositories.
+Unlike software like `Gerrit <https://www.gerritcodereview.com>`_, CodeReview is not designed to do team-level code review, but to check the stage before a commit and show the difference between two versions.
+In particular, CodeReview fills the gap with IDEs that don't efficiently provide these features.

 How to use CodeReview ?
 -----------------------